 - 12.1 There are many trees within the conservation areas which make an important contribution to the character of the local environment.
 These are located on public and private land, in open public spaces and private gardens.
 Every effort should be made to retain these trees in a healthy condition. - 12.2 The value that trees make to the overall composition of conservation areas is acknowledged by the additional controls on tree works following conservation area designation.
-Mature trees in the Conservation Area are protected by the statuary designation of the areas, subject to management in line with each council's procedures. - 12.3 Trees which are subject to preservation orders have been identified in each conservation area character appraisal and are marked on publicly accessible mapping through each council's website.
+All trees in the Conservation Area are protected by its designation and no works should be done to trees within the Conservation Area without first contacting the City Council.
+Details of how to do this can be found on the City Councils website. - 12.3 Trees which are subject to preservation orders have been identified in each conservation area character appraisal and are marked on publicly accessible mapping through each council's website.